clearskies/ioq3-for-UrbanTerror-4/README.md

    + `invulnerable <player>` - Makes a player invulnerable until they die
    + `freeze <player>` - Prevents a player from moving
    + `teleport <player> <toPlayer>` - Teleports `player` to `toPlayer`
+   + `callvoteas <player> <vote type> [vote value]` - Calls a vote as a certain player.
+Useful in conjunction with `sv_allowVote 0` so that votes can be called through rcon but not by the players themselves

 ### Player Commands (commands a player can call while connected to the server) ###
    + `ff?` - Informs the player of the status of g_friendlyfire